KashifMushtaq/AesGcm_Windows/README.md

 ### Build Steps:

 ### Crypto++:
-To build, please open **cryptopp870** folder in **terminal** and enter **make** command.
-It will build **libcryptopp.a** static library.
-The library defaults to OS architecture.
-GcmAes Netbeans project depends on **libcryptopp.a** and is linked to it.

-Once the library is available, you can build both projects individually from Netbeans IDE. **GcmAesTest** project has **libGcmAes.so** depedency and will be pre-build.
-Once build, the projects could be debugged as well.
+Set **AesGcmTest** as startup project and build it (Debug x64 or Release x64).
+This project has other projects as depedency and all projects will be build in required build order including **Crypto++** library.

 The test program validates few encryption and decryption tests.
 One of them is the decryption of text which was encrypted using Java code (links available below).